Konetta/PhoenixAPI-Java/README.md

-Make this so people that is used to java programming can make their own APIs :)
+Made this so people that is used to java programming can make their own APIs :)
 I've made the project in Maven.

 REQUIREMENTS: